On the equivalence between the Wilson flow and stout-link smearing

 The Wilson flow that is the lattice version of the Yang-Mills gradient flow, makes the link variables $U_\mu(x)$ diffused in the four-dimensional space-time at finite flow time $t$.
 The associated flow $V_\mu(t,x)$ of lattice gauge fields is defined by the following differential equation with the initial conditions $V_\mu(0,x)=U_\mu(x)$:

 where $S_{W}[V]$ denotes the standard Wilson plaquette action in terms of the flowed link variables $V_\mu(t,x)$.
-The operator $\partial_{x,\mu}$ stands for the Lie-algebra valued differential operator with respect to the link variable~\cite{Luscher:2010iy}.
+The operator $\partial_{x,\mu}$ stands for the Lie-algebra valued differential operator with respect to the link variable~\cite{{Luscher:2010iy},{Luscher:2009eq}}.
 According to Eq.~(\ref{eq:Wilson_flow}), the diffusion process gives rise to another aspect of the associated flow that can highly suppress the local ultraviolet fluctuations on the gauge fields.
-In this sense, the gradient flow method is regarded as an alternative approach instead of the single-link smearing in both the computation of topological charge and susceptibility~\cite{{Petreczky:2016vrs},{Alexandrou:2017hqw}} and the glueball spectroscopy~\cite{{Chowdhury:2015hta},{Sakai:2022zdc}}.
+In this sense, the gradient flow method is regarded as an alternative approach instead of the single-link smearing in both the computation of topological charge and susceptibility~\cite{{Bonati:2014tqa}, {Petreczky:2016vrs},{Alexandrou:2017hqw}} and the glueball spectroscopy~\cite{{Chowdhury:2015hta},{Sakai:2022zdc}}.

-Indeed, the similarity between the Yang-Mills gradient flow and the stout-link smearing was first pointed out in the original L\"uscher's paper~\cite{Luscher:2010iy}.
-The stout-link smearing is a relatively new smearing scheme and is defined as the following recursive procedure~\cite{Morningstar:2003gk}.
+Indeed, the similarity between the Yang-Mills gradient flow and the stout-link smearing was first pointed out in the original L\"uscher's papers~\cite{{Luscher:2010iy},{Luscher:2009eq}}.
+The stout-link smearing is a well established smearing scheme and is defined as the following recursive procedure~\cite{Morningstar:2003gk}.
 Here, for simplicity, the stout-smearing parameters $\rho_{\mu\nu}$ are taken as $\rho_{\mu\nu}=\rho$.
 The link variables $U_{\mu}^{(k)}(x)$ at step $k$ are mapped into the link variables $U_{\mu}^{(k+1)}(x)$ using

 where $Q^{(k)}_{\mu}(x)$ corresponds to a Lie algebra valued quantity given by